 Renters Warehouse Blog

-4 Tips For Using Rental Property Income to Finance your Retirement!
+4 Tips For Using Rental Income to Finance Retirement

 According to Robert Berger of U.S. News and World Report, rental properties can provide a meaningful source of consistent income as part of your retirement planning and portfolio.
 He claims, “Buying a property or two could provide enough income to allow you to retire sooner.”
 However, you’ll need to ensure your investment properties will provide steady, positive cash flow throughout your retired life.
 You don’t want a rental property to become a drain on your retirement resources!

 Here are some things to consider before diversifying your retirement portfolio with investment properties:

 Explore your Financing Options.
 In a post-financial crisis world, those with good credit and a steady work history can purchase rental properties through a variety of finance vehicles.
 One should consider the use of a portfolio lender (like Colony American Finance).
 These lenders have greater flexibility and can act outside the terms imposed by Fannie Mae or Freddie Mac.
 That being said, lending requirements are understandably stricter than they have been in the past.
 Lenders are now requiring increased down payments (25% or more) and more stringent credit and liquidity profiles.